-Every year retailers are urged to prioritise customer and worker safety rather than profit and avoid overstocking in the run-up to Christmas.
+Every year businesses are urged to prioritise customer and worker safety over profit in the run-up to Christmas.
 We have 8 tips on how to respect fire safety rules.

 Key health and safety failings included:

 - Fire exits blocked by overstocked storage areas